 Small offices and front door close up, use a minimum of 1MP, although if you beleive it may be used as evidence we recommend 1080P (2MP) or above.

-Front yards and larger retail/office areas, use a minimum of 1080p (2 megapixel)
+Front yards and larger retail/office areas, use a minimum of 2MP

-Larger yards, industrial areas and other large spaces, use a minimum or 1536p (3megapixel)
+Larger yards, industrial areas and other large spaces, use a minimum of 4MP

 If you do not follow this formula, you are unlikely to get the results you need when something bad happens.